 Quindaro was an abolitionist town on the border between the slave state of Missouri and Free State settlers in Territorial Kansas.
 By its existence, Quindaro undermined the attempted blockade of the Missouri River by proslavery advocates against additional Free State supporters flowing into Kansas.
-Quindaro was located on the lands of the Wyandot Tribe that was forced to move to Kansas Territory in 1843 on the heel of the Trail of Tears.
+Quindaro was located on the lands of the Wyandot Tribe, which was forced to move to Kansas Territory in 1843 on the heel of the Trail of Tears.
 The Wyandot had been sympathetic to abolitionism and active in the Underground Railroad in their native Ohio.
 When they arrived in Kansas Territory, their tribal council immediately instituted anti-slavery laws, the first such laws in Kansas Territory.

 Ten years after the Wyandots’ arrival in the territory, the 1854 Kansas-Nebraska Act authorized popular elections for citizens of the territory to determine whether it would enter the union as a free or slave state.
 Missouri forces and their southern sympathizers began a series of intimidations of free-state supporters in the territory and, in 1856, created a blockade of anti-slavery settlers both on the Missouri River and on overland routes into the territory.
 It became clear to Free State leaders such as Charles Robinson, the future governor of Kansas, that something must be done to ensure that other Free State settlers could arrive in the territory.
 Robinson collaborated with Wyandot Indian Agent Abelard Guthrie to get a 406-acre townsite on Wyandot Land near the Missouri River.

 Guthrie’s Wyandot Native wife, Quindaro Nancy Brown, was instrumental in convincing her tribe to sell land for the townsite, and in appreciation, town leaders named their community “Quindaro” when it was founded in 1857.
 Quindaro prospered mainly because it became the single well-known destination for Free State settlers bound for Kansas Territory.
 As Robinson put it, “the whole free-state world seemed bound for Quindaro,” which provided food, shelter, and supplies for settlers from Northern states.